awslabs/damo/USAGE.md

 having `.vmas` suffix.
 Hence, `damon.data.vmas` is the default name of the memory mapping information.

+### Recording CPU Usages

+Note: This is an experimental feature at the moment.
+Some changes could be made, or the support can be dropped in future.

+`damo record` command records CPU usages of monitoring target processes and kdamonds by default.
+The record data is saved as a json file of the name same to the access pattern record file (specified by `--out` option of `damo record`) except having `.proc_stats` suffix.
+Hence, `damon.data.proc_stats` is the default name of the CPU usage information.

 `damo report` (Visualizing Recorded Data Access Pattern)
 --------------------------------------------------------